lucianonooijen/Personal-Website/content/about.md

 #### Website

-The source code of this website is made available on my [Github profile](https://github.com/lucianonooijen/personal-website) under AGPL3.0 license.
+The source code of this website is made available on my [Github profile](https://github.com/lucianonooijen/personal-website) under AGPL-3.0 license.
+Blogposts are CC-BY-SA licensed.

 This website was developed using the static website generator Hugo (written in Golang).